neurodata/m2g/docs/sphinx/local_config.rst

 	# We are refactoring our code to avoid these manual installation steps
 	# Manual steps:  igraph R install
 	# Manual steps: alternatives --config java #2 #type 2
-	# Manual steps: logging into cortex for data
-	# Manual steps: logging into cortex for loni binary
 	# Manual steps:  Hardcoded centroid patch, Patch in B0
-	# Hardcoded paths in m2g setup